Umuzi-org/salary/assignment2.md

 - [Test/Train Splits and Crossvalidation in Python Tutorial](https://towardsdatascience.com/train-test-split-and-cross-validation-in-python-80b61beca4b6)
 - [Google ML Training and Test Sets Video](https://developers.google.com/machine-learning/crash-course/training-and-test-sets/video-lecture)

-## Instructions:
+## Instructions
 In the next series of challenges, we will predict employee salaries from different employee characteristics (or features).
 We are going to use a simple supervised learning technique: linear regression.
 We want to build a simple model to determine how well Years Worked predicts an employee’s salary.
 Import the data salary.csv to a Jupyter Notebook.
 A description of the variables is given in Salary Metadata.
-You will need the packages matplotlib, pandas and statsmodels.
+You will need the packages `matplotlib`, `pandas` and `statsmodels`.

-## Answer the following questions:
+### Answer the following questions
 Split your data into a training and test set.
 Train your model using the training set and answer the following questions:

 1. Using the `statsmodels` package, run a simple linear regression for Salary with one predictor variable: Years Worked.